john-cd/rust_howto/src/categories/development-tools_cargo-plugins/index.md

 [devx][c-devx-github]⮳ Collection of utilities for writing your own dev scripts

 Devx is a collection of utilities for writing your own dev scripts in Rust.
-The project is inspired by and intended for seamless usage with [`cargo-xtask` idioms (you are highly encouraged to study them first)][c-cargo-xtask-github]⮳
+The project is inspired by and intended for seamless usage with [`cargo-xtask` idioms (you are highly encouraged to study them first)][c-cargo_xtask-github]⮳

 ### xshell: Making Rust a Better Bash